 As part of the scholarship, you will access superb professional resources and two years’ free membership of professional bodies.
 You will also join a community of like-minded and passionate Mathematics enthusiasts offering networking opportunities and professional development support.
 As a result you will have the chance to be inspired, get support and share new ideas.

-Prior to assessment, you should be able to showcase exceptional subject knowledge, dedication to teaching maths and the potential to become an inspirational and talented maths teacher.
-Find out more about the eligibility criteria.
+Prior to assessment, you should be able to showcase exceptional subject knowledge, dedication to teaching Mathematics and the potential to become an inspirational and talented Mathematics teacher.

 How to apply